 Foreign currency cash flows

-The effect of exchange rate changes on cash and cash equivalents held in a foreign currency is included in cash flow statement in order to reconcile opening and closing balances of cash and cash equivalents.
-It is however excluded from any of the three major activities and shown as a reconciling item at the end of the cash flow statement (IAS 7.28).
+Typically, cash flows in foreign currency should be translated using the exchange rate applicable on the date of the cash flow.
+This translation rule extends to the cash flows of a foreign subsidiary in consolidated financial statements.
+As a practical expedient, IAS 7, like IAS 21, permits the use of the average exchange rate for the period when translating the cash flows of a foreign subsidiary (IAS 7.25-27).
+The effect of exchange rate fluctuations on cash and cash equivalents held in foreign currency is presented in the cash flow statement to reconcile the opening and closing balances of cash and cash equivalents.
+However, it is excluded from the three major activities and instead, presented as a reconciling item at the end of the cash flow statement (IAS 7.28).

 Changes in liabilities arising from financing activities